uhermjakob/wildebeest/README.md

 # wildebeest

-## Script Overview

-### wb_normalize.py (pip alias wb-norm)
+The wildebeest scripts investigate, repair and normalize text for a wide range of issues at the character level.

+**wb-ana** (or wb_analysis.py)

+This script searches a tokenized text for a range of potential problems, such as UTF-8 encoding violations, control characters, zero-with characters, letters/numbers/punctuation/letter-modifiers from various scripts (e.g. Latin and Cyrillic), tokens with letters from different scripts, XML tokens, tokens with certain punctuation of interest, orphan letter modifiers, non-canonical character combinations.

+**wb-norm** (or wb_normalize.py)

+This script automatically corrects some of the issues raised by wb-ana.
-Script repairs common encoding errors, normalizes characters into their canonical form, maps digits and some punctuation to ASCII, deletes many non-printable characters and performs other repair, normalization and cleaning steps.
+The script can repair common encoding errors, normalize characters into their UTF8-canonical form, map digits and some punctuation to ASCII, delete many non-printable characters and perform other repair, normalization and cleaning steps.
 A few steps are specific to Pashto, Farsi, or Devanagari (Hindi etc.).

-### wb_analysis.py (pip alias wb-ana)

-Script searches a tokenized text for a range of potential problems, such as UTF-8 encoding violations, control characters, zero-with characters, letters/numbers/punctuation/letter-modifiers from various scripts, tokens with letters from different scripts, XML tokens, tokens with certain punctuation of interest, orphan letter modifiers, non-canonical character combinations.
+Normalization steps can be activated *à la carte*.

 ## Installation